Positroids, knots, and $q,t$-Catalan numbers: Main results

 \subsection{Extensions of Verma modules}

-The above theorems have representation-theoretic applications to \emph{Verma modules}, which are certain infinite-dimensional modules over the Lie algebra $\g$ of $G$.
+The above theorems have represen\-tation-theoretic applications to \emph{Verma modules}, which are certain infinite-dimensional modules over the Lie algebra $\g$ of $G$.
 Consider the principal block $\O_0$ of the Bernstein–Gelfand–Gelfand category~$\O$, and let $M_w$ be the Verma module with highest weight $w(\rho)-\rho$, where $\rho$ is half the sum of positive roots of the root system of $\g$.
 We also denote by $L_w$ the corresponding simple module.
 The graded dimensions of $\Ext^\bul(M_v,L_w)$ famously coincide with the coefficients of the \emph{Kazhdan--Lusztig $P$-polynomials} $P_{v,w}(q)$; see e.g.~\cite[Theorem~3.11.4]{BGS}.
 On the other hand, computing extension groups $\Ext^\bul(M_v,M_w)$ is an important open problem; see e.g.~\cite{Mazorchuk1,DhMa}.

-A \emph{graded} version of $\O_0$ was introduced by Beilinson--Ginzburg--Soergel~\cite{BGS}.
+A \emph{graded} version of $\O_0$ was introduced by Beilinson--Ginzburg--Soergel \cite{BGS}.
 They constructed the (essentially unique) graded lifts of Verma modules $M_w$ (see also~\cite{Stroppel}), thus endowing the space $\Ext^\bul(M_v,M_w)$ with a second grading:

 These $\Ext$-groups can be related to the cohomology of open Richardson varieties using the \emph{localization theorem} of~\cite{BB,BK}.
 In the case of Kazhdan--Lusztig polynomials, the groups $\Ext^\bul(M_v,L_w)$ are ``pure": the two gradings agree.
 On the other hand, the bigrading on $\Ext^\bul(M_v,M_w)$ turns out to be quite non-trivial.
-As a corollary to our approach, we obtain the following result. \begin{theorem} For all $v\leq w\in W$ and $k,\wt\in\Z$, we have
+As a corollary to our approach, we obtain the following result.\footnote{We remark that Soergel's original work \cite{SoeGarben} directly relates $\Ext$-groups in category~$\O$ and $\Hom$-groups in $\SBim$; see also~\eqref{eq:HHH=Hom}.} \begin{theorem} For all $v\leq w\in W$ and $k,\wt\in\Z$, we have

 (In particular, both sides are zero for odd $\wt$.) \end{theorem}

 Thus, while $\Ext^\bul(M_v,L_w)$ gives the Kazhdan--Lusztig polynomials, $\Ext^\bul(M_v,M_w)$ gives the rational $q,t$-Catalan numbers for $v=\id$ and $w=\fkn$.